 - Secondary lung metastasis can occur from any primary tumor elsewhere in the body (e.g., liver)

 There is no role of genetics in the etiology of lung cancer.
-This condition is not familial i.e rarely caused by inherited mutations.
-In the US, every year roughly 3400 deaths from lung cancer occur in non-smokers.
-This usually occurs in people with occupational lung diseases like in coal or heavy metal miners or workers who are exposed to halogenated hydrocarbons, asbestos, etc. Passive smokers unintentionally inhale smoke from their surroundings which increases the risk.
+This condition is not familial, this means that it is rarely caused by inherited mutations.
+In the US, roughly 3400 deaths from lung cancer occur in non-smokers every year.
+This usually occurs in people with occupational lung diseases like in coal, heavy metal miners or workers who are exposed to halogenated hydrocarbons, asbestos, etc. Passive smokers unintentionally inhale smoke from their surroundings which increases the risk.

 Some benign etiologies for lung nodules and cancer include:

 - Slow resolving local pneumonia

 - Granulomas after previous chronic infections like TB, histoplasmosis, coccidiomycosis

 The major risk factor for the development of a bronchial carcinoma is smoking.
 95 % of cancer patients are smokers or former smokers.
 The inhalation of carcinogens such as benzopyrene and tar, which are contained in cigarettes, results in mutations of the DNA.

 There is a direct correlation between the quantity of consumed cigarettes and the mortality of lung cancer.
 The risk is estimated in pack years.
 A pack year is the year, where a patient smoked a pack of cigarettes daily (about 20 pieces).
 At 40 pack years, the risk of dying from bronchial carcinoma increases 60 to 70 times as compared to a non-smoker.
 The risk decreases continuously when the patient stops smoking.